-In January 2011, EMC announced results of initial lab test work, independently prepared by Hazen Research, Inc., of Golden, Colorado, USA.
-These results defined general results involving conventional contained acid leach systems and suggested recoveries from resource of up to 75%.
+In January 2011, EMC announced results of initial bench-scale test work, independently prepared by Hazen Research, Inc., of Golden, Colorado, USA.
+These bench-scale results were based on conventional contained acid leach systems, and suggested recoveries from resource of up to 75%.
 No secondary recoveries were considered in these initial bench-scale tests.

-The second phase of the Hazen test work program continued through July, and involves continuous pilot plant testing of the acid leach systems, solvent extraction systems and product finish systems identified by earlier CSIRO work.
-The overall objectives of the test work program are to define and optimize a process or series of processes that achieves an 80% scandium recovery, lowest possible capital and operating costs, and most benign environmental impact, using standard and accepted processes.
-These updated metallurgical test results are expected to be incorporated into a feasibility study (FS), which EMC plans to complete in Q1 2012.
+The second phase of the Hazen test work program continued through November 2011, and was based on batch pilot plant scale testing of acid leach systems, solvent extraction systems and product finish systems, consistent with the earlier bench-scale (baseline) work done by Hazen.
+The overall objectives of the larger scale test work program were to define and optimize a process or series of processes that achieved an 80% scandium recovery, lowest possible capital and operating costs, and most benign environmental impact, using standard and accepted processes.
 In February, 2011 EMC announced results of a series of laboratory-scale tests investigating the production of scandium-aluminum ("Sc-Al") alloys directly from aluminum oxide and scandium oxide feed materials, prepared by the CSIRO.
 The overall objective of this research is to demonstrate and commercialize the production of Sc-Al master alloy using impure scandium oxide as the scandium source, potentially significantly improving the economics of scandium aluminum master alloy production.

-In April, 2011 EMC announced a general progress report on the project which outlined a series of environmental work steps designed to advance the Environmental Impact Study ("EIS").
-Work steps included both ground and surface water assessments, along with other assessments of Aboriginal, ecology, traffic, noise and air quality matters.
+In April, 2011 EMC announced the initiation of key environmental work on the Nyngan project, outlining a series of environmental work steps designed to advance the Environmental Impact Study ("EIS").